 Section 1.
-The name of this Chapter shall be the combined ILLINOIS chapter, IL3 which shall consist of members from all PASS bargaining units that reside in the state of Illinois which shall constitute a Chapter of the Professional Airways Systems Specialists (AFLCIO) ("PASS") under Article Three, Section 8 of the PASS Constitution.
+The name of this Chapter shall be the combined ILLINOIS Chapter, IL3, which shall consist of members from all PASS bargaining units that reside in the state of Illinois which shall constitute a Chapter of the PASS (AFL-CIO) under Article Three, Section 8 of the PASS Constitution.

 Section 2.
 In accordance with Article Three, Section 8(b) of the PASS Constitution, the objectives of local Chapters of PASS shall be: